DVillers77/JAVASCRIPT-PROJECTS/README.md

   solution successfully uses the `<hr>` tag to create a thematic break between sections of content, demonstrating its role as a visual divider on the webpage.

+#### **Step 448 & 449: CSS TODO APP FOUNDATION** 🎨

+- **Date**: October 13, 2025
+- **Objective**: Complete the HTML/CSS foundation for the TODO app, including initial styling and addressing UX challenges.
+- **Outcome**: The HTML structure was finalized with semantic elements and introductory text.
+The `todo-app/css/todo.css` file was completed, applying responsive centering, styling the input/button elements for better UX (fixing the invisible border issue), and implementing a sticky footer.
+The final styling includes header elements and a clean, consistent aesthetic.